 - Can I learn to hear it more easily?

 I’d love to discuss all that but it would take a book.
-Actually a workshop would do it.
-After I started writing this article, I heard the calling to create a workshop and now it’s in the works.
-Love when it flows like that.
+Actually an online course would do it.
+After I started writing this article, I heard the calling to create a tiny course and I hope to get to that.

 For now I’ll say a few key things about it.
 Sometimes it’s about embracing mystery and trusting what you feel.
 It’s good to also look at the data.